CuratorCat/pcc-archive.org/wiki/club/index.md

 ![](/img/cover/pcc.jpg)

-Purrnelope's Country Club ([Official Website](https://purrnelopescountryclub.com/)) was founded by Carlini8 in 2021.

-Carlini registered a legal company for PCC in the UK in Jun 2021.
-And other 2 companies for PCC are being registered.
-The [PCC Team](./team.md) currently consists of 8 full time members of staff and 2 part time members of staff.

-[^1]: From first blog post: [Welcome to Purrnelope’s Country Club](/posts/2021/07/14/post/welcome-to-pcc)

 Purrnelope's Country Club ([Official Website](https://purrnelopescountryclub.com/)) was founded by Carlini8, the project launched in July 2021 with a quick and simple comment:

-> “Purrnelopes Country Club is something else entirely.
-We’re the type of loyal cats that are here to stay.”
+> _“Purrnelope's Country Club is something else entirely.
+We’re the type of loyal cats that are here to stay.”_ [^1]

+[^1]: From PCC first blog post: [Welcome to Purrnelope’s Country Club](/posts/2021/07/14/post/welcome-to-pcc)

-Carlini also registered a legal company for PCC in the UK in Jun 2021.
+Carlini8 also registered a legal company for PCC in the UK in Jun 2021.
 And other 2 companies for PCC are being registered.
 The [PCC Team](./team.md) currently consists of 8 full time members of staff and 2 part time members of staff.

 ## Collections